FAGEY McFAGEINGTON the 5th

-Over the last several months we have gotten to know each other, starting with phone calls and the occasional meeting for a coffee, even though I usually drink tea or a soda instead.
+Over the last several months we have gotten to know each other; starting with phone calls and the occasional meeting for a coffee, even though I usually drink tea or a soda instead.
 We officially began dating two months after we met; simply dinner and a movie followed by a toe-curling first kiss at the end of the evening.
-Shortly after, we decided to make it legitimate by informing our families and friends that we are exclusive.
+Shortly after, we decided to make it legitimate by informing our families and friends of our exclusive status.

 For the next couple months we took each other to various family gatherings.
 When the holidays came, both families got together at Charlie's place for Thanksgiving.
 Demetri came to Forks Christmas Eve.
 Christmas day we went to his parent's place with his aunts, uncles, cousins, siblings, nieces, and nephews.
 He is just as sweet, caring, protective, and respectful with his relatives as he is with me.
 He adores his mother, honors his father, dotes on his nieces and nephews, and is a wonderful brother to his twin siblings, Jane and Alec.

-Though they are both now grown and married with kids of their own, they still clearly admire their elder brother and nearly idolize him.
+Though they are both now grown and married with kids of their own, they still clearly admire their elder brother; practically idolize him.
 The first time he brought me to meet his family, Alec and Jane were severely critical of me until Demetri asked to speak with them privately.
-After that, they relaxed and gave me a chance.
+Afterward, they relaxed and gave me a chance.
 Now, when we visit they approach me before their brother.

 The night of his 33rd birthday and our sixth month, we exchanged "I love yous" in the heat of the moment at his place.
 The appearance on his face the few seconds before I admitted I felt the same nearly broke my heart.
-There was overwhelming happiness, but the fear of me not feeling the same sat just below the surface.
-When I told him I love him also, he was overflowing with so much joy that he picked me up, swung me around in his arms, and gently set me back on my feet before announcing we had to celebrate.
+There was overwhelming happiness, but the fear of me not feeling the same was there also.
+When I told him I love him too, he was overflowing with so much joy that he picked me up, swung me around in his arms, and gently set me back on my feet before announcing we had to celebrate.
 Then he was dragging me out the door for a late night Sonic® ice cream celebration.

-"I missed you too, honey."
+"I missed you too, Honey."
 I peck him on the lips once more while grasping his gloriously firm tush.
 "Are you ready to go, or should we stay here and order in?"
-I tease, knowing the reaction I will receive and I am not disappointed.
-His eyes darken and he quietly growls at me with a tight, gentle squeeze before his lips crash to mine once more.
+I tease, knowing the reaction I will receive and am not disappointed.
+His eyes darken as he quietly growls at me followed by a tight, gentle squeeze.
+Then his lips crash to mine once more.

-It takes only seconds for the pieces to fall into place in my head.
+It takes only seconds for the pieces to fall into place within my head.
 The songs were full of meaning and purpose, the silence of the room, and the man I love revealing his secret waiting for my answer.
 OH!
 Answer him!
 "Yes!
 Of course!
-I would love to be your wi-", before I finish, I am wrapped in his tight embrace and his velvet lips are locked with mine in a passionate kiss as the room erupts in congratulations and applause.
+I would love to be your wi-", before I finish, I am wrapped in his tight embrace and the feel of velvet lips lock with mine in a passionate kiss as the room erupts in congratulations and applause.

-We break apart moments later and he places his grandmother's ring on my left ring finger, where it will stay.
-He regards it for a bit, kisses my knuckle just above the ring, and tells me, "Thank you for making me the happiest man alive, angel".
+We break apart moments later.
+His grandmother's ring is placed upon my left ring finger, where it will stay.
+He regards it for a bit, kisses my knuckle just above the ring, and tells me, "Thank you for making me the happiest man alive, Angel".
 We kiss briefly again.
-He leads us back to our table and share desert before calling it a night.
+He leads us back to our table to share desert before calling it a night.

-Arms softly encircle my waist followed by a body pressing against me and my arms go gently over the ones embracing me.
+Arms softly encircle my waist from behind followed by a body pressing against me.
+My arms go gently over the ones embracing me.
 A soft kiss is placed on the top of my head before nestling into the crook of my neck accompanied by another soft kiss.
-"I missed you, sexy.
+"I missed you, Sexy.
 How is our little guy?"